anyscale/madewithml.github.io/docs/courses/mlops/dashboard.md

 ## Intuition

-When developing an application, we may know the nuances (preprocessing, performance, etc.) quite well but how can we effectively communicate this to other developers and business stakeholders?
-One option is a Jupyter notebook but it's often cluttered with code and isn't very easy for non-technical team members to access and run.
+When developing an application, there are a lot of technical decisions and results (preprocessing, performance, etc.) that are integral to our system.
+How can we **effectively communicate** this to other developers and business stakeholders?
+One option is a Jupyter [notebook](../foundations/notebooks.md){:target="_blank"} but it's often cluttered with code and isn't very easy for non-technical team members to access and run.
 We need to create a dashboard that can be accessed without any technical prerequisites and effectively communicates key findings.
-It would be even more useful if our dashboard was interactive such that even technical developers would find use from exploring it prior to the next iteration.
+It would be even more useful if our dashboard was interactive such that it provides utility even for the technical developers.

 ## Streamlit

-There are some great tooling options, such as [Dash](https://plotly.com/dash/){:target="_blank"}, [Gradio](https://gradio.app/){:target="_blank"}, [Streamlit](https://streamlit.io/){:target="_blank"}, etc. for creating dashboards to deliver data oriented insights.
-Traditionally, interactive dashboards we exclusively created using front-end programming languages such as HTML Javascript, CSS, etc. However, given that many developers working in machine learning are using Python, the tooling landscape has evolved to bridge this gap.
-These tools now allow ML developers to create interactive dashboards and visualizations in Python while offering full customization via HTML, JS, CSS for the more niche creations.
+There are some great tooling options, such as [Dash](https://plotly.com/dash/){:target="_blank"}, [Gradio](https://gradio.app/){:target="_blank"}, [Streamlit](https://streamlit.io/){:target="_blank"}, [Tableau](https://www.tableau.com/){:target="_blank"} etc. for creating dashboards to deliver data oriented insights.
+Traditionally, interactive dashboards were exclusively created using front-end programming languages such as HTML Javascript, CSS, etc. However, given that many developers working in machine learning are using Python, the tooling landscape has evolved to bridge this gap.
+These tools now allow ML developers to create interactive dashboards and visualizations in Python while offering full customization via HTML, JS, and CSS.
 We'll be using Streamlit to create our dashboards because of it's intuitive API, sharing capabilities and increasing community adoption.

 ## Set up
 With Streamlit, we can quickly create an empty application and as we develop, the UI will update as well.